aut0b0ts/terrafrom_autobots/remote_setup/readme.md

 You've successfully configured an S3 backend for Terraform state management and created an S3 bucket with versioning and encryption.
 This setup enhances the security and reliability of your Terraform state files.

-Feel free to adjust the configuration as needed for your specific use case.

 Happy Terraforming!